 Test Conditions

 Test conditions shall be recorded from real handset devices or from mock-up terminals for offline processing as described in clause 3.
 Table 1 lists the recommended test conditions used for the recordings and listening tests.
 At least 6 out of the 8 noise types described should be included in the test to provide similarity of context between different labs.
-2 of the 8 noise types can be replaced by either a clean speech transmission scenario (i.e. the background noise reproduction is disabled) or other noise types taken from the ETSI EG 202.396-1 / TS 103 224 databases.
+2 of the 8 noise types can be replaced by either a clean speech transmission scenario (i.e. the background noise reproduction is disabled) or other noise types taken from the ETSI ES 202.396-1 / TS 103 224 databases.

 Either handset, headset or handheld hands-free usage modes are acceptable.
-The inclusion of hands-free test and headset cases are intended to span a larger range of degradations for the purposes of training of the objective predictor model.
-The relevance of these test cases in practical usage is for further study.
+The inclusion of hands-free and headset test cases are intended to span a larger range of degradations for the purposes of training of the objective predictor model.
+Some of the test conditions will have insufficient listening quality for practical voice communication.

 Table 1 –Test and Reference conditions for narrowband subjective evaluation of noise reduction